 Marion County and City of Ocala residents can recycle old or unneeded household electronics by taking them to one of the following seven recycling centers: Baseline, Dunnellon, Forest Corner, Fort McCoy, Martel, Newton and Weirsdale.
-They may also bring them to one of four special events held at the McPherson Complex throughout the year.
-Click here for a calendar of dates for scheduled events.
+The below items may also be brought to one of four special events held at the McPherson Governmental Complex throughout the year.
+View our calendar to find events near you.
 Accepted household electronics include:

 - Stereos, CD players, radios, tape recorders

 Residents can dispose of hypodermic needles or other sharps in containers at special kiosks located at each of the 18 recycling centers and obtain a free replacement container with each disposal visit.
-First-time participants should see the recycling center attendant on duty or call Solid Waste at 352-671-8465 for more information.
+First-time participants should see the recycling center attendant on duty or contact Solid Waste at 352-671-8465for more information.